swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 Before we create a new generator though, let's put some monitoring into place so that we can tell if it is actually working.

-We'll following the same approach as before.
+We'll follow the same approach as before.
 First, we'll define what "interesting" looks like and then we'll create a dummy property to monitor the input.

 First, we'll say that an "interesting" RLE is one which is of non-trivial length and has some non-trivial runs in it.